evannetwork/api-blockchain-core/docs/contracts/digital-twin.rst

 = Creating Digital Identities =
 ===============================

-.. _digital-identity_create:
+.. _digital-twin_create:

 create
 ================================================================================

 .. code-block:: typescript

-  DigitalIdentity.create(runtime, config);
+  DigitalTwin.create(runtime, config);

-Create digital identity contract.
+Create digital twin contract.

 Note, that this function is static.
-It is used on the ``DigitalIdentity`` class object and returns a ``DigitalIdentity`` class instance.
+It is used on the ``DigitalTwin`` class object and returns a ``DigitalTwin`` class instance.

-The options argument has the same structure as the options object that is passed to the constructor as it is used for the new ``DigitalIdentity`` instance.
+The options argument has the same structure as the options object that is passed to the constructor as it is used for the new ``DigitalTwin`` instance.
 The ``config`` argument requires a proper value for the property ``description``.

 ----------
 Parameters